 For electronics products sold today, necessary markings such as symbols, text, and numbers are applied to components during the manufacturing and assembly process.
 Components can be made of metal, plastic, glass, ceramic or other materials and markings are applied using laser etching, printing, or similar methods.
 Product makers must ensure that any markings are free of defects, meet quality and brand standards, and comply with trade regulations.
-What manufacturers need is a fast, accurate inspection solution to identify quality and color issues so they can be quickly addressed and corrected before products go to market.
+What manufacturers need is a fast, precise inspection solution to identify quality and color issues so they can be quickly addressed and corrected before products go to market.

 With ACIS, users can now perform fast, automated measurement of text and symbol shape (inclusions and exclusions), dimensions, color, and contrast.
 ACIS helps manufacturers to ensure characters are legible and correctly formed, verify compliance with requirements for CE and other regulatory markings, ensure brand color and quality standards, and perform product text validation, while supporting part traceability (e.g., confirming serial numbers).
 Beyond quality control, the data ACIS captures as it detects small variations in markings can also be analyzed to identify trends and support process control.